catharina0429/DataScience-Study/README.md

 # Data Science Project

-Data Science Projects will be posted during the masters Mainly wokring with Python so it would be a bit of challenge for me!
+Data Science Projects will be posted during the masters.
+Mainly wokring with Python so it would be a bit of challenge for me!

 * INF200